teoqba/Si7020/README.md

 #Si7020 Arduino Library and Breakout board #

-The software and released under GNU License.
+The software is released under GNU License.
 The PCB design is released under Creative Commons License.

 ## Library ##